 - Who is supervising the call (name and email)?

-If this is an urgent or last minute call, please contact Isaac so we can try to get the call out right away.
+If this is an urgent or last minute call, please put out the call yourself and copy the CAP Coordinator so we can spread the word right away.

 See Examples of CAP Calls above that faculty, TAs, and staff can request and supervise.